jonathanmorgan/context_text/README.md

         logging.basicConfig(
             level = logging.INFO,
             format = '%(asctime)s - %(levelname)s - %(name)s - %(message)s',
-            filename = '<log_folder>/django-sourcenet.log',
+            filename = '<log_folder>/django-context_text.log',
             filemode = 'w'
         )

-    - WHERE `<log_folder>` is a folder that any users that will be used to interact with sourcenet have access to.
+    - WHERE `<log_folder>` is a folder that any users that will be used to interact with context_text have access to.
 This includes the user your web server runs as (for admins and other django web pages) and the user you use to develop, and so that might run things from the python shell.

         - the easiest way to get this working:

             - make the `<log_folder>` somewhere outside the web root.
             - set the permissions on `<log_folder>` to 777.
-            - create the file `django-sourcenet.log` there.
+            - create the file `django-context_text.log` there.
             - set its permissions also to 777.

         - This is not necessarily optimally secure, but truly securing this is beyond the scope of this README.